What to Do on the Parkway

 Biking is permitted the entire length of the parkway, and bicycling is popular.
 Keep in mind, however, that automobile drivers may have trouble seeing bikes on curves and especially in long, unlit tunnels.
 Always wear high-visibility clothing and equip your bike with front and rear lights and reflectors.
 Even if you’re an experienced rider and you’re in good shape, you should plan on seven to eight days to bike the entire length of the parkway.
 That’s 60 to 70 miles a day, with much of it up steep grades.
 At that pace, you won’t have much time to stop and smell the flowers.

 The parkway offers about 100 hiking trails, ranging from short nature walks to multi-mile hikes.
-There is access to the Appalachian Trail at several points in Virginia, including near Roanoke and Peaks of Otter.
+There is access from the parkway to the Appalachian Trail at several points, including near Roanoke and Peaks of Otter.

 Some of the most popular trails with trailheads on or near the parkway in North Carolina include Linville Falls Trail (Milepost 316.4, 0.8 mile to view of lower and upper falls), Crabtree Falls Loop Trail (MP 339.5, 2 miles to waterfall), Craggy Pinnacle Trail (MP 364.2, 0.7 miles to panoramic high mountain view), Mountains-to-Sea Trail (MP 382, parallels parkway, 7.2 miles), Bent Creek-Walnut Cove (MP 393.7, 3.1 miles), Graveyard Fields Loop Trail (MP 418.8, 2.3 miles passes two waterfalls), Black Balsam Knob (MP 420.2, 2 miles to mountain bald) and Waterrock Knob Trail (MP 451.2, 1.2 miles to view over Smokies).